dmsRosa6/KubeAuction/README.md

 ```

 ### **Note**
-This project serves as a practical exercise to help you play around with cloud services, Docker, and Kubernetes.
+This project serves as a practical exercise to help me play around with cloud services, Docker, and Kubernetes.